zentuit/soomla-ios-core/README.md

  `git clone git@github.com:soomla/ios-store.git`

-2. We use JSONKit but it doesn't use ARC.
-Go to your project's "Build Phases" and expand "Compile Sources".
-Add the flag "-fno-objc-arc" to the file JSONKit.m.

-3. Make sure you have the following frameworks in your application's project: **Security, libsqlite3.0.dylib, StoreKit**.
+2. Make sure you have the following frameworks in your application's project: **Security, libsqlite3.0.dylib, StoreKit**.

-4. Change the value of SOOM_SEC in StoreConfig.m to a secret of you choice.
+3. Change the value of SOOM_SEC in StoreConfig.m to a secret of you choice.
 Do this now! **You can't change this value after you publish your game!**

-5. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets.
+4. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets.
 Initialize _StoreController_ with the class you just created:

       ```objective-c
        [[StoreController getInstance] initializeWithStoreAssets:[[YourStoreAssetsImplementation alloc] init] andCustomSecret:@"[YOUR CUSTOM SECRET HERE]"];